jonaswitt/signalk-pushover-plugin/README.md

 Sends push notifications via [Pushover.net](https://pushover.net/) when the `notifications.navigation.anchor` SignalK notification is raised.

 Optionally sends push notifications in a configurable interval to let you know that everything is okay.

+Includes a webapp to see the anchor status and send a test push notification.